japila-books/spark-structured-streaming-internals/docs/ContinuousExecution.md

 `ContinuousExecution` is <<creating-instance, created>> when `StreamingQueryManager` is requested to [create a streaming query](StreamingQueryManager.md#createQuery) with a <<sink, StreamWriteSupport sink>> and a <<trigger, ContinuousTrigger>> (when `DataStreamWriter` is requested to [start an execution of the streaming query](DataStreamWriter.md#start)).

-`ContinuousExecution` can only run streaming queries with <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> with [ContinuousReadSupport](ContinuousReadSupport.md) data source.
+`ContinuousExecution` can only run streaming queries with [StreamingRelationV2](logical-operators/StreamingRelationV2.md) leaf logical operators with [ContinuousReadSupport](ContinuousReadSupport.md) data source.

 [[sources]]
 `ContinuousExecution` supports one <<continuousSources, ContinuousReader>> only in a <<logicalPlan, streaming query>> (and asserts it when <<addOffset, addOffset>> and <<commit, committing an epoch>>).
 When requested for available [streaming sources](monitoring/ProgressReporter.md#sources), `ContinuousExecution` simply gives the <<continuousSources, single ContinuousReader>>.